EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 ```

-Alternatively it is possible to run the launch script (this script also run the scenegraph generator module):
+Alternatively, it is possible to run the launch script (this script also run the scenegraph generator module):
 ```
 roslaunch turtlebot2i_safety turtlebot2i_safety_single.launch
 ```